Latest BLS grocery price data, translated for dinner

 Use SummitPlate to turn price pressure into shared ingredients, pantry-first dinners, and one grocery list for the week.

-In the July 2026 update, SummitPlate uses Latest BLS food price data available as of July 1, 2026: May 2026; USDA ERS Food Price Outlook consumer price index forecast file available July 1, 2026 to estimate a planned home dinner for four at $17.40 versus $53.20 for casual takeout for four.
+In the August 2026 update, SummitPlate uses Latest BLS food price data available as of August 4, 2026: June 2026; USDA ERS July 2026 Food Price Outlook Summary Findings to estimate a planned home dinner for four at $17.40 versus $53.30 for casual takeout for four.

 Takeout ratio